- What is IRMA all about?

 In the IRMA identity platform your personal attributes are securely stored in the IRMA app on your own phone (or tablet) — and nowhere else.
 The app is protected via your own PIN code.
 This personal PIN ensures that no-one else can use your attributes in your IRMA app, and thus steal your identity.
 Of course, it is important that, in addition, your phone has its own login pattern or code.
 But on top of that, the IRMA app has its own PIN, just like various apps from mobile banking have their own PIN.

 Attributes that hold for you can be downloaded to your IRMA app on your phone.
 Typically this is done via the web, but it is also possible to do this in a face-to-face scenario at a counter.
-An organisation that provides attributes is called an attribute issuer, or simply an issuer.
+An organization that provides attributes is called an attribute issuer, or simply an issuer.
 There may be several issuers of attributes, such as:

 - national or local (government) authorities, for attributes like: name, address, date of birth, national citizen numbers, categories of income, etc.